zpropheter/Jamf-Log-Grabber/README.md

 - Inventory Troubleshooting: Checks for files left behind during a Jamf Recon command and provides a file name for further investigation
 - Jamf Connect License Check and troubleshooting
 - 3 Custom apps to configure for your own log gathering
+- Jamf Protect Diagnostics: Set Parameter 10 to 'true' in your policy

 ## Installation